kamsec/crypto-bot/README.md

 ## Tools and tests
 Tools for adding new data pairs and running bot simulation (placing orders during using past data) are located in `tools/` directory.
-In main directory, file `tests.py` contains tests and allows to run&test individial functions from the project.
+In main directory, file `tests.py` contains some manual tests and allows to run&test individial functions from the project.

+## Issues
+- Recent version of Firefox sometimes display parts of info-page incorrectly - just use Chrome in that case.
+- If you encounter Binance error "Timestamp for this request is 1000ms ahead of the server's" you should sync your system time with Binance.
+More information: https://github.com/ccxt/ccxt/issues/773